 The Google Docs version works only in Chrome or Edge browsers, so you can't use it in Firefox or Safari.

-WordPress users install the plugin directly from their dashboard by going to Plugins, clicking Add New, and searching for "Semrush SEO Writing Assistant."
+WordPress users install the Semrush SEO Writing Assistant WordPress plugin directly from their dashboard by going to Plugins, clicking Add New, and searching for "Semrush SEO Writing Assistant."
 After installation and activation, you'll see a new Semrush icon in your post editor toolbar.
 Click that icon to open the assistant panel, then log into your Semrush account to connect the plugin.

 You'll need to sign into your Semrush account each time you open Word unless you save your credentials.
 Enter your target keyword and the tool analyzes your document against ranking benchmarks just like the other versions.

-The Semrush SEO Writing Assistant requires an active Semrush subscription to function, and different pricing tiers affect how many documents you can analyze each month.
+The Semrush SEO Writing Assistant requires an active Semrush subscription to function at full capacity, and different pricing tiers affect how many documents you can analyze each month.
 Understanding these limits before you commit helps you avoid surprises when you hit usage caps or encounter technical issues during setup.

 Semrush offers the SEO Writing Assistant across three main subscription levels: Pro, Guru, and Business.
-The Pro plan ($139.95/month) includes 10 SEO Writing Assistant checks per month, while Guru ($249.95/month) bumps that to 30 checks.
+As of 2026, the Pro plan ($139.95/month) includes 10 SEO Writing Assistant checks per month, while Guru ($249.95/month) bumps that to 30 checks.
 Business plans ($499.95/month) provide unlimited checks along with additional team features.
 Each check counts as one analyzed document, regardless of how many times you edit or re-score that same piece.
+Verify current pricing on Semrush's website, as rates can change between billing cycles.

-You also get access through a 7-day free trial that includes limited assistant checks, letting you test the tool before paying.
+You also get access through a 7-day free trial of any paid plan that includes assistant checks, letting you test the full feature set before committing.
 Once your monthly allocation runs out, you can't analyze new documents until your billing cycle resets or you upgrade your plan.

 Each time you connect the Semrush SEO Writing Assistant to a new document and enter a target keyword, you consume one check from your monthly quota.
 Re-opening and editing an already-analyzed document doesn't use additional checks, so you can revise scored content without penalty.
 However, if you delete that document and start fresh with the same keyword, you'll burn another check.